 The UMW Police Department is very concerned about providing timely warnings and immediate notifications to the entire University community about potential threats to students or employees.

 At times it may be necessary for “timely warnings” to be issued to the University community.
 If a crime occurs and notification is necessary to warn the University community of a potentially dangerous situation, the UMW Police Department will initiate the warning process.
 The Police Department will contact the Office of University Relations to prepare a release and the information will be disseminated to the local media.
-The police department will also send out “Crime Alert Message” via the University’s Emergency Alert Network to students, faculty and staff regarding crimes that are classified as serious incidents.
+The police department may also send out “Crime Alert Message” via the University’s Emergency Alert Network to students, faculty and staff regarding crimes that are classified as serious incidents.

 Any information which may qualify as a potential threat or emergency may be communicated to the following personnel: Any UMW police officer, the UMW Emergency Communications Center, or the Director of Safety and Emergency Management.